On the generalised Saxl graphs of permutation groups: Introduction

 \begin{defn} Let $G\leqs\mathrm{Sym}(\Omega)$ be a permutation group with $b(G)\geqs 2$.
 Then the \emph{generalised Saxl graph} of $G$, denoted $\Sigma(G)$, is the graph with vertex set $\Omega$, with two vertices $\alpha$ and $\beta$ adjacent if and only if $\{\alpha,\beta\}$ is a subset of a base for $G$ of size $b(G)$. \end{defn}

 From now on, we will write $\Sigma(G)$ to denote the \emph{generalised Saxl graph} of $G$.
 Observe that this graph coincides with the Saxl graph when $b(G) = 2$.
 Note also that our generalisation of the Saxl graph is analogous to the generalisation of the generating graph of a group to the \emph{rank graph} (see \cite{rankgraph}).
+In Section~\ref{s:irredundant}, we shall consider a different generalisation of the Saxl graph, related to \emph{irredundant bases} for $G$.

-A large proportion of this paper is devoted to studying the generalised Saxl graphs of primitive groups in the context of three important problems, which we now describe in detail.
+A large proportion of this paper is devoted to studying the generalised Saxl graphs $\Sigma(G)$ of primitive groups $G$, in the context of three important problems, which we now describe in detail.